Mikiyas-STP/Mikiyas-STP/README.md

 ---

 ## 📫 Let’s Connect
-- [LinkedIn](https://www.linkedin.com/in/mikiyas-stp/) – Say hello or chat about JavaScript!
+- [LinkedIn](https://www.linkedin.com/in/mikiyaslink/) – Say hello or chat about JavaScript!
-- 📧 mikiyas@example.com (replace with your preferred contact email)
+- 📧 mikiyas.gebremichael@students.codeyourfuture.io

 > _“I’m not just learning to code — I’m learning to think like a developer.”_